How to buy Iluka Resources (ILU) shares in Australia

 Iluka Resources's EBITDA

-The EBITDA is a measure of a Iluka Resources's overall financial performance and is widely used to measure a its profitability.
+The EBITDA is a measure of a Iluka Resources's overall financial performance and is widely used to measure stock profitability.

 Iluka Resources financials